tewha/tewha.net/_posts/import/2008/12/2008-12-15-loving-xcode-iphone-sdk.md

 I'm less thrilled with Xcode's documentation viewer.
 It feels like a really poor web browser that takes more of the screen for junk, runs in the same workspace so you can't command-tab in and out of it.
 Just splitting it into a separate process would immediately improve it.

 In about a day, I created four screens and linked them all together.
 That doesn't sound horribly impressive, but it felt easy.
-Granted, I've previously spent a few hours figuring out <code>UINavigationController</code>, but things were actually simpler than I had understood.
+Granted, I've previously spent a few hours figuring out `UINavigationController`, but things were actually simpler than I had understood.
 Finding things took a while, but they were generally hidden in plain sight.
 The few times I violated something in the runtime, the error message was simple, direct and accurate.

 I do wish <a href="http://www.sqlite.org/">SQLite</a> was a more recent version.
-I would love to use <a href="http://www.sqlite.org/c3ref/open.html">sqlite3_open_v2</a> in some of this code, especially the <code>SQLITE_OPEN_READONLY</code> flag.
+I would love to use <a href="http://www.sqlite.org/c3ref/open.html">sqlite3_open_v2</a> in some of this code, especially the `SQLITE_OPEN_READONLY` flag.